Ovid/chrome-diogenes/README.md

 * No personal data is ever collected
 * Open source with a fair license (MIT)
 * Choose output in a variety of languages (only a subset for now)
-* When possible, links are provided to reliable source material explaining factual errors
+* When possible, links are provided to reliable source material explaining factual errors (not shown in our example below, from an earlier version)

 # License